Get

 What About Vitamin E Supplements?

 Vitamin E can be found in supplements made especially for dogs, either by itself or as a part of a multivitamin.
-It’s important to consult your vet before giving any supplements to your dog, as most dog food provides complete nutrition and will already contain the correct amount of vitamin E needed.
+It’s important to consult a vet before giving any supplements to your dog, as most dog food provides complete nutrition and will already contain the correct amount of vitamin E needed.

-However, if your vet has given the go-ahead for vitamin E supplementation and your dog won’t eat any of the vitamin E-rich foods mentioned above, a supplement could be the answer.
+However, if a vet has given the go-ahead for vitamin E supplementation and your dog won’t eat any of the vitamin E-rich foods mentioned above, a supplement could be the answer.
 Dogs with allergies or skin conditions that cause dryness or itching could benefit from additional vitamin E, but owners should be careful not to cause an overdose.
 It’s rare, but excessive amounts of vitamin E can cause problems with blood clotting in dogs.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!